 The Committee must have at least three members.
 All Committee members must have been determined by the Board to be independent, as defined and to the extent required in the applicable New York Stock Exchange (“NYSE”) listing standards and SEC rules and regulations applicable to directors and compensation committee members, as they may be amended from time to time, and must qualify as independent directors under the Company’s Corporate Governance Guidelines.
 In addition, Committee members must qualify as “non-employee directors” within the meaning of Rule 16b-3 promulgated under the Securities and Exchange Act of 1934, as amended.
 Committee members and the Committee Chair shall be appointed by and may be removed by the Board on the recommendation of the Corporate Governance and Nominating Committee.

 The Committee has all powers necessary to carry out its purpose and discharge its responsibilities.
-These include the power to set the compensation of Executive Officers (or recommend compensation to the independent directors, in the case of the CEO), and the power to directly retain, after conducting an advisor independence assessment using factors listed in the NYSE listing standards, as they may be amended from time to time, outside legal counsel, consultants, and other advisors as the Committee determines necessary to perform its responsibilities, in its sole discretion and without additional approval from the Board, and the power to investigate any matter within the scope of its duties, with full access to books, records, facilities, and personnel necessary to do so.
+These include the power to set the compensation of Executive Officers (or recommend compensation to the independent directors, in the case of the CEO), and the power to directly retain, or obtain the advice of, outside legal counsel, consultants, and other advisors as the Committee determines necessary to perform its responsibilities, in its sole discretion and without additional approval from the Board, and the power to investigate any matter within the scope of its duties, with full access to books, records, facilities, and personnel necessary to do so.
 The Committee shall be directly responsible for the appointment, compensation and oversight of the work of any advisors retained by the Committee, and the Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to any advisors retained by the Committee.
 The Committee shall assess the independence of outside legal counsel, consultants, and other advisors (whether retained by the Committee or management) that provide advice to the Committee, in accordance with the NYSE listing standards.

 The Committee may, in its sole discretion, delegate any of its responsibilities to one or more subcommittees composed of one of more members of the Committee to the extent permitted by applicable law and listing standards.